-This indoor mall features Asian restaurants, small shops (including several specialty tea shops), and a large supermarket.
+The indoor Pacific East Mall features Asian restaurants, small shops (including several specialty tea shops), and a large supermarket.
 When I come here I usually start with a foot reflexology treatment, then go to lunch, then shop the small stores and market, and top it off with a beautiful orchid from the open lobby stall.

-●99 Ranch Market #81, (510) 769-8899.
-This supermarket dominates the mall and has a vast selection of Asian grocery items.
+The 99 Ranch Market dominates the mall and has a vast selection of Asian grocery items.
 Rice can be purchased in 50-pound bags, and delicacies include dried black moss and pork blood soup as well as roasted duck and exotic fruits and vegetables.
 A cafeteria-style Chinese restaurant operates in the back, which is also where you’ll find an array of live fish in tanks.

-●Sheng Kee Bakery #C133, (877) 580-8000.
-Located across from the market check-out, this bakery is set up cafeteria-style.
+Located across from the market check-out, the Sheng Kee Bakery is set up cafeteria-style.
 With tongs, you select what you like and put it on your tray.
 I like to pick up several hot curry beef crescent pastries (these are best eaten right away while hot, or heated later in an oven--not a microwave) to take home for dinner along with a few random pastries for dessert.
 More description.

-●Golden Island Massage #M268, (510) 525-8288.
-Daily 9:30am-10pm. $25/hr. for foot reflexology treatment.
 Find this spot by heading inside to the back of the mall.
 On the north side by the stairwell, look for the signs in Chinese and go upstairs.
-This treatment is all business, with no frills or pampering.
+The exceptional foot reflexology at Golden Island Massage is all business, with no frills or pampering.
 You remain fully clothed--wear an old t-shirt and loose pants—and should expect your hair and any make-up to get mussed.
 You’ll be in a dark, quiet communal room outfitted with a number of comfortable reclining chairs or perhaps a chair-table.
-The exceptional foot reflexology treatment is done by a certified attendant and includes head, arms, shoulders, back, and, of, course, the feet and legs.
+The treatment is done by a certified attendant and includes head, arms, shoulders, back, and, of, course, the feet and legs.
 I sleep so blissfully well after.
 Appointments are not necessary unless you want a specific person.
 Most workers speak very little English, and most are very good.
 Complimentary use of a sauna and steam room is included.
 More traditional Western treatments and massage are also available.

-●168 Restaurant #A109, (510) 588-9168.
-L-D daily; $.
-Come here for Taiwanese-style Chinese cuisine.
+Come to 168 Restaurant for Taiwanese-style Chinese cuisine.
 Tasty lunch specials I’ve enjoyed include spicy eggplant, beef with yellow leek and dry bean curd, and a fresh papaya juice icee.
 The special comes with a bowl of soup, rice, and a choice of iced green tea or iced coffee.

 More things to do in Richmond.